michaelrsweet/pappl/README.md

 Legal Stuff
 -----------

-The Printer Application Tutorial is Copyright © 2020 by Michael R Sweet.
+PAPPL is Copyright © 2020 by Michael R Sweet.

 This software is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2 software (like older versions of CUPS).
 See